harunc/eachDayOneReactEvent/README.md

 7-) Elysium App: :shopping_cart:

 This app is an ecommerce website project.
 I haven't added payment method yet.
 I have used Sanity for Backend works.

+8-) Simba Portfolio:

+This is just a portfolio website.
+Seems cool to me.
+Probably I will deploy it soon.